Robotic gastrointestinal surgery

 Laparoscopic Nissen fundoplication surgery is the most common surgery used to treat chronic heartburn.
 This minimally invasive procedure strengthens the valve between the esophagus and the stomach, which keeps acid from backing up.

 Obesity is a serious medical condition affecting more than a quarter of the U.S. population.
 It's also a progressive disease that often contributes the development of other serious health problems, such as diabetes, heart disease, sleep apnea, arthritis and even cancer.

-If your doctor recommends surgery to control your weight, you may be a candidate for our da Vinci Gastric Bypass.
+If your doctor recommends surgery to control your weight, you may be a candidate for minimally invasive, or robotic, Gastric Bypass.
 This minimally invasive system is designed to help your surgeon see vital anatomical structures more clearly and perform with far more precision than traditional open surgery.